daniel-lxs/BotIt/README.md

 # Botlt

-Botlt is a bot that scrapes posts from a specific subreddit on Reddit and posts them on a kbin magazine.
-It is written in Node.js and utilizes the `axios` library for making HTTP requests and the `yaml` library for parsing the configuration file.
+Botlt is a Node.js application that scrapes posts from a specific subreddit on Reddit and posts them on a /kbin magazine or Lemmy community.
+It utilizes the `axios` library for making HTTP requests and the Lemmy JS client library for interacting with the Lemmy platform.

 ## Prerequisites